Wall Street and Main Street financial firms embraced bitcoin. Now it's crashing.

 Robinhood, the popular trading app geared to younger investors, said that its digital currency offering had 9.5 million users in the first quarter of 2021, up from 1.5 million at the end of last year.
 As with stocks, Robinhood allows users to buy bitcoin and other cryptocurrencies commission-free, including dogecoin, the digital currency originally launched as a joke, which is among the riskiest digital currencies.
 Robinhood's website says, "Crypto trading involves significant risk."

 The timing couldn't have been worse.
 In the past month, bitcoin and other cryptocurrencies have plunged.
-This week, the price of bitcoin fell to as low as $30,000.
-Although it rebounded to $40,000, bitcoin's value remains more than a third lower than its all-time high of $63,000 notched in April.
+Over the weekend, concerns about tighter government regulation caused the price of bitcoin to gyrate again.
+The price nearly matched its previous low of $30,000 before rebounding to just over $38,000 on Monday.
+Still, bitcoin's value remains more than a third lower than its all-time high of $63,000 in April.

 The downdraft has reduced bitcoin's total value by roughly $450 billion, according to Coinmarketcap.com, while ethereum and other cryptocurrencies have also slumped.
 The sudden decline is undermining the case bitcoin bulls make for why even average investors should take a chance on cryptocurrencies.